ScottLogic/blog/_posts/2024-10-28-An-introduction-Into-Karate-Test-Automation.markdown

 @setup
 Scenario:

-    # The background section is not execution for the "setup" part Dynamic Scenario Outlines
+    # The background section is not executed for the "setup" part Dynamic Scenario Outlines
     # So we need to re-set any variables & urls here
     * baseUrl 'https://reqres.in/api'
     Given path 'users'